Crossandra infundibuliformis

-Crossandra infundibuliformis, the firecracker flower, is a species of flowering plant in the family Acanthaceae, native to southern India and Sri Lanka.
-It is most often found in south Indian region Malenadu and Kerala.
+Crossandra infundibuliformis, the firecracker flower or firecracker plant, is a species of flowering plant in the family Acanthaceae.
+It is native to Angola, Burundi, Ethiopia, Kenya, Somalia, Sri Lanka, India and the Democratic Republic of the Congo.

 Description

-It is an erect, evergreen subshrub growing to 1 m with glossy, wavy-margined leaves and fan-shaped flowers, which may appear at any time throughout the year.
+The plant is an erect, evergreen subshrub growing to 1 m with glossy, wavy-margined leaves and fan-shaped flowers, which may appear at any time throughout the year.
 The flowers are unusually shaped with 3 to 5 asymmetrical petals.
 They grow from four-sided stalked spikes, and have a tube-like 2 cm stalk.
 Flower colours range from the common orange to salmon-orange or apricot, coral to red, yellow and even turquoise.

 Cultivation and uses

 This plant requires a minimum temperature of 10 °C, and in temperate regions is cultivated as a houseplant.
 It is usually grown in containers but can be attractive in beds as well.
 The flowers have no perfume but stay fresh for several days on the bush.
 A well-tended specimen will bloom continuously for years.
 It is propagated by seeds or cuttings.

 This plant has gained the Royal Horticultural Society's Award of Garden Merit. (confirmed 2017).

 The tiny flowers are often strung together into strands, sometimes along with white jasmine flowers and therefore in great demand for making garlands which are offered to temple deities or used to embellish women's hair.